DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/dt_manual/contacts.rst

 * To add a filter option click on the checkbox next to the filter options you want to add.
 * The options will be varied based on your tags.

+**Sources**

+* This tab will allow you to filter based on if a contact requires an update.
+* You can add a Source by searching for it and then clicking on the Source in the search field.
+* There are eight default options:

+  - Advertisement
+  - Facebook
+  - LinkedIn
+  - Personal
+  - Phone
+  - Referral
+  - Twitter
+  - Web

 **Gender**

-* This tab will allow you to filter based on a contact's gender.
+* This tab will allow you to filter based on the source the contact came from
 * To add a filter option click on the checkbox next to the filter options you want to add.
 * There are two deafult options: